mustafakarakya/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 - \(a\): The semi-major axis of the elliptical orbit

 This extension is essential when analyzing slightly eccentric orbits.
-Although minor corrections might be necessary for very elliptical cases, the basic proportionality remains valid.
+Although minor corrections might be necessary for highly elliptical cases, the basic proportionality remains valid.

 ---